 - Were you aware that Whiplash at speeds of less than 5 mph can cause chronic pain?

-- Auto Insurance covers Chiropractic Care for Car Accidents?
+- Auto Insurance will cover Chiropractic Care for Car Accidents.

 - Whiplash injuries can affect your lower back, jaw, arms and hands, and much more?